ed - phpMan

 executed.
 If there were no matching lines, the current address is

-last line must be terminated with a backslash ('\').
-Any commands
+line must be terminated with a backslash ('\').
+Any commands are

 Interactive global command.
 Interactively edits the addressed lines

-the value assigned by the last command executed.
-If there were no
+current address is the value assigned by the last command executed.
+If

-A newline alone acts as a null command list.
-A single '&' repeats
+newline alone acts as an empty command list.
+A single '&' repeats the

 'h'